 Cost: Free (it’s a memorial)

 This sends shivers through me typing the words and remembering how it felt walking around the dark, cold and very symbolic memorial.
-Ensure you plan enough time in your day to spend here without rushing.
+Ensure you plan enough time in your day to spend at the Holocaust Memorial without rushing.

 The idea of the memorial is that you walk, sit and think about those who lost their lives.